-When detoxification systems are overwhelmed, urination is usually suppressed to prevent flushing out of these toxins into the kidneys where they can cause more damage.
+When detoxification systems are overwhelmed, urination is usually suppressed to prevent the flushing out of these toxins into the kidneys where they can cause more damage.

 The lymph fluid covers all the cells and tissues in the body and circulates their waste to the lymph nodes where our good bacteria help clean the fluid from bad bacteria, viruses, and toxins.
-Then, the lymph is moved to the kidneys to be further filtered and where its waste byproducts are eliminated via the urine.
+Then, the lymph is moved to the kidneys to be further filtered, where its waste byproducts are eliminated via the urine.